-As of December 31, 2011, we had working capital of \$374.7 million, compared to \$387.3 million as of December 31, 2010.
-This decrease was primarily attributable to the cash used by our investing activities.
+As of December 31, 2012, we had working capital of \$186.6 million, compared to \$374.7 million as of December 31, 2011.
+This decrease was primarily attributable to the incurrence of short term debt of \$70.7 million, a decrease in cash and cash equivalents of \$67.9 million and changes in our tax positions of \$38.3 million.

-Operating activities provided net cash of \$44.3 million in 2011, as compared to \$67.5 million in 2010.
-Net cash was provided primarily by changes in working capital.
-Our accounts receivable turnover as measured by days sales for the quarter outstanding in accounts receivable for the three months ended December 31, 2011 increased from approximately 56 days as of December 31, 2010 to approximately 67 days as of December 31, 2011.
+Operating activities provided net cash of \$24.2 million, \$44.3 million and \$67.5 million for the years ended December 31, 2012, 2011 and 2010, respectively.
+Net cash was impacted primarily by our net loss, adjusted for non-cash items such as deferred income taxes.
+Our accounts receivable turnover as measured by days sales for the quarter outstanding in accounts receivable was 73 days, 67 days and 56 days as of December 31, 2012, 2011 and 2010, respectively.
 Other than open purchase orders issued in the normal course of business, we have no obligations to purchase finished goods from our manufacturers.
-As of December 31, 2011, we had cash and cash equivalents of \$257.3 million.
+As of December 31, 2012, we had cash and cash equivalents of \$189.3 million.

-Our investing activities used net cash of \$36.3 million in 2011, as compared to \$13.2 million in 2010, consisting primarily of cash paid for the Moose Mountain Acquisition of \$16.0 million, Tollytots earn out of \$1.7 million, Kids Only earn out of \$3.7 million, and the purchase of office furniture and equipment and molds and tooling of \$12.5 million used in the manufacturing of our products and other assets.
-In 2010, our investing activities consisted primarily of cash paid for the Kids Only earn out of \$1.9 million, and the purchase of office furniture and equipment and molds and tooling of \$11.6 million used in the manufacturing of our products and other assets.
-As part of our strategy to develop and market new products, we have entered into various character and product licenses with royalties generally ranging from 1% to 14% payable on net sales of such products.
-As of December 31, 2011, these agreements required future aggregate minimum guarantees of \$58.1 million, exclusive of \$46.5 million in advances already paid.
-Of this \$58.1 million future minimum guarantee, \$40.3 million is due over the next twelve months.
+Cash used in investing activities totaled \$72.7 million, \$36.3 million and \$13.2 million for the years ended December 31, 2012, 2011 and 2010, respectively.
+Cash used in 2012 consisted primarily of \$36.2 million cash paid and liabilities incurred for the Maui acquisition, \$13.1 million cash paid for the purchase of office furniture and equipment and molds and tooling used in the manufacture of our products, the \$10.9 million investment in JKID, \$8.0 million cash paid to NantWorks LLC for recognition technology exclusivity rights, and the \$7.0 million paid to NantWorks LLC for our ownership interest in DreamPlay LLC.
+In 2011, our investing activities consisted primarily of cash paid for the Moose Mountain Acquisition of \$16.0 million, Tollytots earn-out of \$1.7 million, Kids Only earn-out of \$3.7 million, and \$12.5 million cash paid for the purchase of office furniture and equipment and molds and tooling used in the manufacture of our products.
+In 2010, our investing activities consisted primarily of cash paid for the purchase of office furniture and equipment and molds and tooling used in the manufacture of our products.
+In 2010, our investing activities consisted primarily of cash paid for the Kids Only earn-out of \$1.9 million and the purchase of office furniture and equipment and molds and tooling used in the manufacture of our products of \$1.9 million and the purchase of office furniture and equipment and molds and tooling used in the manufacture of our products of \$1.9 million and the purchase of office furniture and equipment and molds and tooling used in the manufacture of our products, we have entered into various character and product licenses with royalties generally ranging from 1% to 14% payable on net sales of such products.
+As of December 31, 2012, these agreements required future aggregate minimum guarantees of \$26.5 million, exclusive of \$22.0 million in advances already paid.
+Of this \$26.5 million future minimum guarantee, \$14.6 million is due over the next twelve months.